Anish-shakya/60-Days-of-SQL/README.md

 - SUM, COUNT, MIN,MAX and COUNT aggregate functions  can be used to summarize the available data to draw some insights.

 #### Sub Queries
+- Subqueries are powerful tools in SQL that allow you to use the result of one query as a component in another query.
 - Subqueries, also known as nested queries or inner queries, are a powerful tool in SQL for performing data-driven decision-making during data analysis.
 - They allow you to use the results of one query as input to another query, enabling more complex and flexible data manipulations